Free-range vs run: default to supervised free-range for most backyards

 - Track and scat survey.Walk the perimeter after a rain or fresh snow.
 Tracks tell you what's visiting.

-- Supervised free-range (most common).Birds out 1β3 hours per evening when you're outside.
-Run during the day.
-Locked in coop at night.
+- Supervised free-range (the default).Birds out 1β3 hours per evening when you're outside.
+Run during the day, locked in the coop at night.
 Captures most free-range benefits with much lower predator risk.
-Right for most suburban keepers.
+This is where most suburban keepers should land, and where I'd push a beginner before they get cute with the other options.

 - Movable electric paddocks.
 Premier 1 poultry netting (or similar) creates a 100β400 sq ft paddock you move every 1β2 weeks.
 Birds get fresh ground without total free-range exposure.
 Predator-deterrent for land-based threats; aerial threats still present.
-Works on half-acre and up.
+Works on half-acre and up β overkill for an eighth-of-an-acre yard.

-Chickens are land-managers.
-They will eat every bug, scratch every garden bed, fertilize every lawn corner, and flatten paths through any vegetation they regularly cross.
-The aesthetic cost on free-range is real:
+Chickens are land-managers, full stop.
+They'll eat every bug, scratch every garden bed, fertilize every lawn corner, and flatten paths through any vegetation they regularly cross.
+People who describe free-range as βlow-impactβ haven't lived through a full summer of it.
+The aesthetic cost is real and worth pricing in upfront:

 - Vegetable gardens.
 Chickens destroy them.
 Either fence the garden out, or fence the chickens away from the garden.
 They do not learn to leave the lettuce alone.